How the exit assessment works

 Requests can be made within a 6-month period starting 3 months before retirement (i.e. 3 months either side of the retirement date).

 Exit assessment process

 If an eligible worker asks for an exit assessment, their employer is obliged to arrange and pay for the assessment, including any additional tests or follow-up investigations needed to complete the health assessment.

-The exit assessment is conducted by the appointed medical adviser (AMA) within the 6-month period (see above) using the Department of Natural Resources, Mines and Energy (DNRME) exit assessment form in accordance with sections 49A and 49B of the Coal Mining Safety and Health Regulation 2017.
+The exit assessment is conducted by the appointed medical adviser (AMA) within the 6-month period (see above) using the Resources Safety & Health Queensland (RSHQ) exit assessment form in accordance with sections 49A and 49B of the Coal Mining Safety and Health Regulation 2017.

 - Read about the role and appointment of AMAs.